fabioquarantini/scrollmenu/README.md

 # ScrollMenu

-A jQuery plugin for adding cookie law banner and cookie blocking.
+A jQuery plugin for hide header on scroll down and show on scroll up.

 ## Including files